 Memory Cleanup: Regularly clean up unused memory data.

-Note: We also have support for agent_id
+Note: We also have support for agent_id, app_id, and run_id.
+Refer Docs.

 Conclusion